epsstan/reladomo-kata/docs/Chaining.md

 | ACC1      | 100      | Jan 1 | Jan 2 | Jan 2 | Infinity | 2 |
 | ACC1      | 300      | Jan 2 | Infinity | Jan 2 | Infinity | 3 |

-### Ten days later (Jan 12) - Deposit $50

-Ten days later on Jan 12 you deposit $50.
+### Ten days later, on *Jan 12*, you deposit *$50*.

 > But remember, the ATM is buggy!

-Because of a software bug the ATM does not send your deposit to the bank.
-While you walk away thinking your account has $350, your account actually has only $300.
+Due to a software bug, the ATM does not send your deposit to the bank.
+While you walk away thinking your account contains $350, your account truly contains $300.

 | Account # | Balance | FROM_Z | THRU_Z |  IN_Z |  OUT_Z |  Row Number |
 | --- | --- | --- | --- | --- | --- | --- |